hecknt/pkgbuild-to-signed-repo/README.md

-# pkgbuild-to-signed-repo Action
+# pkgbuild-to-signed-repo Github Action
-This action will build all PKGBUILDs inside of the `repos/` folder within the github repository, and then turn the resulting packages into a repo.
-It uses a GPG key to sign this repository.
+This action will build all PKGBUILDs inside of the `repos/` folder within the github repository, turn the resulting packages into a signed pacman repo, and then release it as a github release.

-Currently, pushing the resulting repo anywhere github release is not handled by this action automatically.

 ## Obtaining the GPG key
 If you do not have a GPG key to use, you can generate one by using `gpg --full-generate-key`.
 Select `RSA and RSA` as the kind of key you can, and make sure not to enter a passphrase.